-Along with the club committee, the Club Welfare Officer should ensure that the club is adopting and implementing good safeguarding practices.
 Clubs are advised to ideally have two Club Welfare Officers, with at least one not holding a coaching position or being related to a coach at the club.
-More information on Club Welfare Officers can be found here.
+More information on Club Welfare Officers and their role can be found here.
+Welfare Officers | Basketball England

-BASKETBALL ENGLAND'S SAFEGUARDING MANAGER
+BASKETBALL ENGLAND SAFEGUARDING TEAM

 Every sports organisation should designate a person to promote the welfare of children within the sport.
-The role includes managing the DBS (DBS) process, co-ordinating the dissemination of relevant policy, procedures & resources as well as supporting Club Welfare Officers in their roles.
+The role of the Safeguarding Team includes managing the DBS (DBS) process, coordinating the dissemination of relevant policy, procedures & resources as well as supporting Club Welfare Officers in their roles.

-The Safeguarding Manager also provides support for the Case Management Group as well as managingcases of poor practice/abuse within the sport.
+The Safeguarding Team also provides support for the Case Management Group as well as managing cases of poor practice/abuse within the sport.
 This includes being the central point of contact for enquiries such as from the complainants, LADO, Children's Social Care and the Police.